How will Brexit affect your holiday?

-Solutions have already been found to make sure our holidays can go ahead even in the event of "no deal" while the politicians work out what they want to do next - in practice, even in a "no deal" Brexit the UK will necessarilly start immediate negotiations on a deal with the EU in November anyway.
-With a few simple precautions and a bit of planning you can book your summer break without worrying what sort of deal, if any, our next few Prime Ministers and Brussels manage to agree before we leave the EU.
+So solutions have already been found to make sure our holidays can go ahead even in the event of "no deal" while the politicians work out what they want to do next - in practice, even in a "no deal" Brexit the UK will necessarilly start immediate negotiations on a deal with the EU in November anyway.
+With a few simple precautions and a bit of planning you can book your next break without worrying what sort of deal our next few Prime Ministers and Brussels manage to agree either before or after we leave the EU.

 What are my travel rights after Brexit?

 From 2021 you will (probably) need a new document, the European Travel Information and Authorisation Scheme (ETIAS), to travel to Europe.
 But that wont affect anyones plans this year or next.
 The EU has also agreed that, so long as we reciprocate, Brits won't need a visa